And 4 steps to overcome the perfectionist trap

 Perfectionist trap and what is perfectionism?

 Generally, perfectionism describes a characteristic of striving for flawlessness and setting excessively high standards, accompanied by overly critical self-evaluations and worrying too much about what other people think of you.
-Which comes down to frequent fear of disapproval from others or feelings of insecurity and inadequacy.
+This comes down to frequent fear of disapproval from others or feelings of insecurity and inadequacy.

 In psychology, we also refer to it as maladaptive perfectionism.
 It describes the unhealthy setting of unrealistic standards combined with harsh self-criticism and low self-esteem.
 The feeling of distress, anxiety and sometimes depression can result from low self-esteem.